absorensen/real-time-visual-and-machine-learning-systems/README.md

 * Programming, presenting and analyzing the students' own real-time system.

 ## Evaluation
-All work must be done alone, but it is recommended to talk with other students and the teacher.
+All work must be done alone, but it is recommended to talk about the problems.

-* 2 Hand-ins
-* Presentation on Demo Day of a real-time system
-* Final report on the design, process and implementation of the real-time system
+* Coding - Memory hierarchies and GPU's
+* Analysis - Analysing a code template and minimum 3 points from a list of articles
+* Programming project - presentating a functoning real-time system and hand-in of the product and a log book of the development process

 ### Course work
 Aside from reading and listening:

-* Rudimentary Rust exercises
+* Rudimentary Rust exercises - Advent of Code and Ray Tracing in One Weekend
-* Paper and pen exercise
+* Paper and pen exercises about memory
-* HAND-IN - Coding - memory hierarchies and GPU's
-* HAND-IN - Analysis - Analysing a code template and minimum 3 points from a list of articles
-* Inference exercise
+* Types coding exercises
+* Setup one or more profilers and explore them
-* Analysis/presentation/discussion exercise.
-The student will choose a use case, analyze it, present it to a group and then discuss it
+* Analysis, presentation and discussion exercise.
+Choose a use case, analyze it, present it in groups and discuss
-* Try a profiler with a use case
-* HAND-IN & DEMO - Significant programming project - presentation on demo day
-and report hand-in about the product and the process

 ## Schedule
 Location: Building 321, room 232 at DTU